 - Region & Season: Mediterranean in summer = high yield, North Sea in autumn = less sun.

-Installing your solar system on the boat
+Installation of your solar system on the boat

 Options: